 Registration in Absentia

-Students wishing to register in absentia for a given semester must have met all requirements for a specific degree.
-Registration in absentia allows a student to participate in activities required of an enrolled student such as facility use (e.g. library) and the ability to apply for graduation.
+Students wishing to register for absentia for a given semester must meet all requirements for a specific degree.
+Registration in absentia allows a student to participate in activities required of an enrolled student, such as facility use (e.g., library) and the ability to apply for graduation.

 Nonresident Tuition Waiver